ideafast/ideafast-etl/README.md

 ### Initialise
 1. Remove `.example` from the `.env.example` filename, and adjust the values appropriately.
-1. The very first time running Airflow, you will need to set up the database migrations and create accounts, run:
+Do the same for the `init/connections.yaml.example` file.
+1. Spin up the Airflow containers, run:

     ```shell
-    docker-compose up airflow-init
-    ```

-1. Once it's finished, you can spin up the Airflow containers, run:

-    ```shell
     docker-compose up -d
     ```
     You can check the status of the Docker containers by running `docker ps`, which should indiciate _(healthy)_ after a short while.
 1. Navigate to _localhost:8080_ to see the Airflow UI.
-You can also check Airflow's status with some CLI commands, such as:
+You can also check Airflow's status with some CLI commands, see below.
-    ```shell
-    curl -X GET --user "$username:$userpass" "http://localhost:8080/api/v1/dags"
-    ```

 1. It is recommended to properly shut down the docker container once you are finished.
 Run
     ```shell
     docker-compose down